 Easy vegan mac and cheese with broccoli and mushrooms is a delicious and no-fuss vegan mac and cheese recipe.
-It’s rich, creamy and delicious; everything that mac and cheese should be.
+It's rich, creamy, full of flavor and everything that mac and cheese should be.

 Mac and cheese is one of the best comfort foods ever, and even though this is a recipe for vegan mac and cheese it's just as comforting.
 It's super simple to make, almost as easy as the boxed mac and cheese and it's made with easy to find ingredients.